-Police in Virginia arrested mass murderer John List on June 1, 1989, a mere nine days after the television show aired his case.
+Police in Virginia arrested mass murderer John List on June 1, 1989, a mere nine days after America’s Most Wanted aired his case.

 At his trial in 1990, defense lawyers argued that List suffered from PTSD from his military service in World War II and Korea.
 Expert psychologists believed rather that List was going through a mid-life crisis — and as the prosecution pointed out, that was no excuse for killing five innocent people.

-The jury finally found List guilty, and a judge sentenced him to five life terms in a New Jersey prison.
+The jury finally found John List guilty and a judge sentenced him to five life terms in a New Jersey prison.

 In an interview with Connie Chung in 2002, List said he didn’t kill himself after killing his own family because he felt that would prevent him from getting to heaven.
 All List wanted was to reunite with his wife, mother, and children in the afterlife, where he believed there would be no pain or suffering.